nawarian/The-PHP-Website/source/_posts_en/4-clean-tests-with-php-and-phpunit.blade.md

 ## Starting with the basics

 There's a set of common practices that many people follow without questioning themselves "why".
-I'll list them below without providing much explanation so you can always use this as a checklist for your tests.
+I'll list many of them while trying to explain at least a bit the reasoning behind each.

-### Tests should have no I/O operations
+### 1. Tests should have no I/O operations

 **Main reasoning**: I/O is slow and unreliable.